Pelagicore/software-factory/docs/chapters/baseplatform/obtaining-a-PELUX-release.rst

 .. literalinclude:: snippets/repo-init.sh
     :language: bash

 When done fetching the sources, create a build directory and set up bitbake.
 TEMPLATECONF tells the `oe-init-build-env` script which path to fetch configuration samples from.

-Note that the example below get the template configuration for the Intel BSP, adapt the path according to your current BSP.
+.. note:: The example below get the template configuration for the Intel BSP, adapt the path according to your current BSP.

 .. literalinclude:: snippets/repo-source.sh
     :language: bash